History of physics: Islamic world

-Nasir al-Din al-Tusi (1201–1274), a Persian astronomer and mathematician who died in Baghdad introduced the Tusi couple.
-Copernicus later drew heavily on the work of al-Din al-Tusi and his students, but without acknowledgment.
+Nasir al-Din al-Tusi (1201–1274), a Persian astronomer and mathematician who died in Baghdad, introduced the Tusi couple an important mathematical theorem and founded the Maragha School of astronomy.

+Geocentric (but not heliocentric) astronomical models developed by the Maragha School have many striking parallels with models developed by Nicolaus Copernicus.
+The possibility that Maragha results may have influenced Copernicus has a been investigated in some detail.

 Medieval Europe

 Awareness of ancient works re-entered the West through translations from Arabic to Latin.
 Their re-introduction, combined with Judeo-Islamic theological commentaries, had a great influence on Medieval philosophers such as Thomas Aquinas.
 Scholastic European scholars, who sought to reconcile the philosophy of the ancient classical philosophers with Christian theology, proclaimed Aristotle the greatest thinker of the ancient world.
-In cases where they didn't directly contradict the Bible, Aristotelian physics became the foundation for the physical explanations of the European Churches.
+In cases where they did not directly contradict the Bible, Aristotelian physics became the foundation for the physical explanations of the European Churches.
 Quantification became a core element of medieval physics.

 Based on Aristotelian physics, Scholastic physics described things as moving according to their essential nature.
 Celestial objects were described as moving in circles, because perfect circular motion was considered an innate property of objects that existed in the uncorrupted realm of the celestial spheres.
-The theory of impetus, the ancestor to the concepts of inertia and momentum, was developed along similar lines by medieval philosophers such as John Philoponus and Jean Buridan.

 Motions below the lunar sphere were seen as imperfect, and thus could not be expected to exhibit consistent motion.
 More idealized motion in the "sublunary" realm could only be achieved through artifice, and prior to the 17th century, many did not view artificial experiments as a valid means of learning about the natural world.
 Physical explanations in the sublunary realm revolved around tendencies.
 Stones contained the element earth, and earthly objects tended to move in a straight line toward the centre of the earth (and the universe in the Aristotelian geocentric view) unless otherwise prevented from doing so.

+Aristotle's physics was not scrutinized until John Philoponus, who relied on observation rather than verbal argument like Aristotle.

+Philoponus' criticism of Aristotelian principles of physics served as an inspiration for Galileo Galilei ten centuries later, during the Scientific Revolution.
+Galileo cited Philoponus substantially in his works when arguing that Aristotelian physics was flawed.
+In the 1300s Jean Buridan, a teacher in the faculty of arts at the University of Paris, developed the concept of impetus.
+It was a step toward the modern ideas of inertia and momentum.